 Political Economy of public policy in the field of education, particularly to discuss the theme of educated unemployment (Theodoropoulou, 2008), is always interesting to talk about at various scientific forums.
-Therefore, Mr. Wardiman Diojonegoro never denied that institution becomes the cause of the large number of educated unemployment.
-According Wardiman that the factors that determine whether graduates educational institutions (Universities) ready or not ready is a businessman (Kompas, November 8, 1986).
+Therefore, Mr. Wardiman Diojonegoro never denied that institution becomes the cause of the large educated unemployment. of According Wardiman that the factors that determine whether graduates of educational institutions (Universities) ready or not ready is a businessman (Kompas, November 8, 1986).